1. 3 Good CV Examples for the First Job [2024]

 As a recent graduate, you likely have an impressive educational title or certification to show off in your first CV template.
 And that’s of great importance because employers use the education section to assess your suitability for a job.

-Your education section can be your strong point if you present it in a clear and concise way.
+Your education section can be your strong point if you present it clearly and concisely.
 But first, you need to know how to write a degree on a CV.

 Here’s the template you can use for university degrees: